crow02531/jekyll-t4j/README.md

 jekyll-t4j is a Jekyll plugin providing (nearly) full support of LaTeX.

 - **Comprehensive**: support almost all packages, including tikz, chemfig, etc.
 - **Fast**: employ KaTeX to boost speed.
-Use cache, parallel rendering.
+Use cache, bulk rendering.
 - **Server side rendering**: all stuffs are done in server.

 T4J integrates Jekyll with your local TeX distribution, so you need to have either [MikTeX](https://miktex.org/) or [Tex Live](https://tug.org/texlive/) installed.